What is a chargeback?

 The bottom line

 Chargebacks provide a layer of protection for consumers who use credit cards to pay for goods or services, and you can file a chargeback regardless of whether the initial purchase was made in person or online.
 However, you should only file a chargeback when you cannot resolve the issue with the merchant or service provider directly.
-If you could get a refund by contacting the merchant or service provider directly, you should take this important step first.
+If you can get a refund by contacting the merchant or service provider directly, you should take this important step first.